Shark Boy: Return to the independent circuit (2013–present)

 In August 2013, Shark Boy challenged Billy Mattern for the NWA Supreme United States Championship.
 Billy Mattern was disqualified due to interference by Mortimer Blankenship giving the win to Shark Boy, but Mattern would retain the championship.

 Shark Boy started wrestling a lot less starting in 2014, where he only wrestled a half dozen matches.
 This would be followed with even less in 2015 and only one match in 2016.
 The following two years saw him competing in less than a dozen matches total.
 He didn't wrestle from November 2018, until April 2019 when he was involved in a six way scramble match at Joey Ryan's Penis Party WrestleCon event during WrestleMania 35 weekend.

 Return to Total Nonstop Action Wrestling (2022–present)

 On May 1, 2022, it was announced that Shark Boy would make his return to Impact Wrestling for live events on May 7 and 8 in Newport, Kentucky.
 At Slammiversary, on June 19, 2022, Shark Boy won the Reverse Battle Royal by last eliminating Johnny Swinger.

+All Elite Wrestling (2026)

+On July 29, 2026, Shark Boy made an appearance on the AEW Advance show to promote both that weeks episode of AEW Dynamite and Shark Week.